-What is Emancipation?
+What Is Emancipation?

-The term "emancipation" refers to a court process through which a minor becomes self-supporting, assumes adult responsibility for his or her welfare, and is no longer under the care of his or her parents.
+The emancipation of a minor refers to a court process through which a minor becomes self-supporting, assumes adult responsibility for their welfare, and is no longer under the care of their parents.
 Upon achieving emancipation, the minor assumes the rights, privileges, and duties of adulthood before actually reaching the "age of majority" (adulthood).
 At that point, the minor's parents are no longer responsible for the child, and also have no claim to the minor's earnings.
-During the court proceedings -- and before granting emancipation -- the court primarily considers the best interests and level of maturity of the minor, and confirms that the minor is able to support him/herself financially.
+During the court proceedings -- and before granting emancipation -- the court primarily considers the best interests and level of maturity of the minors, and considers whether minors can support themselves financially.

 Limitations on Emancipation